tylerhiggs/Res18GSCNN/README.md

 #### Resnet18

 The original code uses a WiderResNet38 in the upper network and this does not run on all machines (needs more GPUs).
-The codecontained in this repo replaces this top network with the lighter Resnet 18 which will run on more machines.
+The code contained in this repo replaces this top network with the lighter Resnet 18 which will run on more machines.

 ## License